 This is a loose adaptation of an adaptation of a recipe from Hannah Glasse's The Art of Cooking (1747).

 If you can't get suet, butter will work but the dough will be less firm.
-If you don't have a spring mould, any straight-sided tin or mould will do, but it's going to be much harder to firm up the sides (in that case I recommend not trying to unmould it before it's completely done).
+If you don't have a spring mould, any straight-sided ovenproof container will do, but it's going to be much harder to firm up the sides (in that case I recommend not trying to unmould it before it's completely done).
 If you don't have a meat grinder, it might be possible to grind the meat in a food processor but you should be careful not to grind it too finely.
 Or ask your friendly butcher to grind it and add the onion, salt and spices later.

 Add suet, salt and sugar to the water and bring to the boil in a large saucepan.
 Add all the flour at once and mix until the texture is even (you may need the kneading attachment of an electric beater; it's very firm).
 Use more flour if the dough seems wet or flabby.
 When the dough is cool enough to touch, line a greased 20cm spring mould with about 2/3 of it, extending about 1cm over the edge.
 Sprinkle the bottom with breadcrumbs.
 Roll out the rest of the dough to a circle large enough to cover the top generously.
 Cut a hole in the middle (with an apple corer or a knife).

 Roll some aluminium foil into a stiff tube, about 10cm long, around the handle of a wooden spoon.
 (Unless you have a real pie funnel, of course.)

 Cut the meat into chunks, sprinkle with salt, pepper, ginger and cloves, and put it through a meat grinder alternately with chunks of onion.
 Knead the mince until it's smooth.

 Cut the apple into smallish pieces and sprinkle with brown sugar.